MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 Our whole images dataset is rescaled and resized in order to always give the same dimensions as input for our model.
 In order to have slightly different images at each iteration, we applied some data augmentations to our training set.
-It include RandomFlip, RandomZoom, RandomRotation and RandomContrast.
+It includes RandomFlip, RandomZoom, RandomRotation and RandomContrast.
 We chose to use value between -0.2 and 0.3 and not higher because we saw that the resultant pictures were too deformed, and thus could maybe mislead our model.